 Douglas County Bar would have wanted, the way the Reverend Richard Cordley described him in one of his published accounts of the raid as: “A young man of marked ability.”

-² In the handwriting style of the time, “Lewis” and “Louis” were,
+(3) In the handwriting style of the time, “Lewis” and “Louis” can

-and are, difficult to distinguish from one another unless an example of
+be difficult to distinguish from one another unless an example of each

-each is available for comparison.
-Confusion over the spelling of the
+is available for comparison.
+Confusion over the spelling of the name on

 handwriting of the person who wrote the name, would have been common.